 Kapwing’s tools are self-explanatory, so you should be able to go to Kapwing’s subtitle maker and know what to do.
 If you prefer, there are also several YouTube tutorials about using Kapwing’s Subtitle Maker.

-Open Kapwing’s free Subtitle Maker by navigating to Kapwing.com/subtitles.
+Open Kapwing’s free Studio.
 Kapwing is a free, online video editor, so you won’t need to install any software and you can access it from any device.
-If you use the free version, your output video will have a small watermark in the corner of the video.
+It's free to remove the watermark as long as you sign in.

-2. Transcribe your video and time out the subtitles Listen to the video and type out the audio.
+Listen to the video and type out the audio.
 Then, time the subtitles so they match up with the voice in the video.
-On Kapwing, you can also upload text from an .SRT file.
+On Kapwing, you can also import text from an .SRT file.
 If you use a service like Rev, you can use Kapwing to edit the SRT and burn the caption text directly into the video.

 Kapwing also gives you the option to change the subtitle’s color, font, background, and text size.
 You can align the text above or below the video.

-To grow a social media, you need your users to understand, retain, and share your message.
+To grow a successful LinkedIn presence, you need your users to understand, retain, and share your message.
 Unlike more mature platforms like YouTube and Facebook, LinkedIn doesn’t have platform-specific tools for subtitling, so if you want to reach all of your users you should embed subtitles directly into the video before publishing.